How to Get an Agent’s Attention

 5. Don’t send a generic cover email

-- Address the cover email to a specific person, and
+- Address the cover email to a specific agent, and

 - Demonstrate how your book would be suited to them.

 Imagine a copy of your book, finally published.
 Where does it sit in the bookshop?
 What kind of reader picks it up off the shelf?